HungryNomad/BiteChain/README.md

 - Less chance of incorrect orders since the customer is the one submitting the order.
 - Customers can order at their leisure, they don't need to worry about staff coming too often or not often enough.
 - Speed!
 Orders are verified and then sent directly to the cook.
-This can shave off a few minutes from the ordering and delivery process
+This can shave off a few minutes from the ordering and delivery process.

 ### Benefits for owners

-- Owners can track many stores in real time
+- Owners can track many stores in real time.
 - Tracking inventories allows for optimized ordering.
 - Cashless stores reduces the risk of internal and external theft.